Natchez child, 15, missing - Mississippi's Best Community Newspaper

 Natchez child, 15, missing

-NATCHEZ — The Adams County Sheriff’s Office has issued a missing child alert for Kurtara Goods, 15, of Natchez, Adams County.
+Adams County Sheriff Travis Patten’s office issued a press release on the missing girl Monday afternoon.

+“We’re trying to put an end to her disappearance,” Patten said. “(NCIC) sends this information out to every law enforcement agency.
+That was done.
+When they do that, it is only members of law enforcement seeing it.
+I wanted it out so that it isn’t just law enforcement looking for this young lady.
+Eighty-two eyes versus almost a million is a big difference.”

-She was last seen wearing jeans and a red shirt on September 30, 2020 in Natchez and later in McComb on October 7, 2020, a news release from ACSO states.
+Goods was last seen wearing jeans and a red shirt on Sept.
+30, 2020, in Natchez and later in McComb on October 7, 2020, the news release from Adams County Sheriff’s Office states.

-She is five feet, four inches tall and weighs approximately 190 pounds, the news release states.
+She is 5-feet, 4-inches tall and weighs approximately 190 pounds, the news release states.

 Goods has no tattoos or scars and wears her hair in shoulder-length braids.